binarymist/BinaryMistBlog/content/project/service-development-team-security-training.md

 [![average cost of fixing defects](/img/project/AverageCostOfFixingDefects.png)](https://f0.holisticinfosecforwebdevelopers.com/chap06.html#leanpub-auto-cheapest-place-to-deal-with-defects)

-So... by simply shifting the security expertise from the end of the project to within the development team, thus enabling developers to find and fix their defects as they are being introduced, huge cost savings can be enjoyed.
+So... by simply shifting the security expertise from the end of the project to within the Development Team, thus enabling developers to find and fix their defects as they are being introduced, huge cost savings can be enjoyed.

 This is not as difficult as you may think.